raymondclowe/roo-mission-impossible/.knowledgebase/table-of-contents.md

 - `puppeter-mcp-server-config.md`: Use this guide if you need to configure Puppeteer MCP servers as an alternative to Playwright or encounter issues with Puppeteer setup.
 - `.roomodes-format.md`: How to safely edit the .roomodes file (format, validation, and best practices)

+## Web Browsing

+- `web-browsing.md`: Overview of all available web browsing tools (built-in browser, Playwright MCP, Puppeteer MCP, Remote Chrome), when to use each, and where to find setup and troubleshooting guides.
+Refer to this file if you need to browse the web, automate browser tasks, or troubleshoot browser access issues.

+## Web Browsing Tools

+There are several ways to browse the web in this project:

+- **Built-in "browser" tool**: This is the default tool for simple web browsing tasks.
+It is integrated and requires no additional setup.
+- **Playwright MCP**: Use the Playwright MCP server for advanced browser automation, scraping, or when you need to interact with dynamic web pages.
+See `install-mcp-playwright.md` for setup and troubleshooting.
+- **Puppeteer MCP**: Puppeteer MCP is an alternative to Playwright for browser automation.
+See `puppeter-mcp-server-config.md` for configuration and usage details.
+- **Remote Chrome**: For cases where you need to connect to a remote Chrome browser (e.g., for debugging or when local browser access is restricted), see `install-remote-chrome-browser.md` for setup instructions.

+**How to choose:**
+- Use the built-in browser for simple tasks and quick lookups.
+- Use Playwright or Puppeteer MCP for automation, scraping, or when you need to control the browser programmatically.
+- Use Remote Chrome if you need to connect to a browser running on another machine or in a restricted environment.

+**Learn more:**
+- Each tool has a dedicated guide in this knowledgebase (see Installation Guides above).
+- For Playwright: `install-mcp-playwright.md`
+- For Puppeteer: `puppeter-mcp-server-config.md`
+- For Remote Chrome: `install-remote-chrome-browser.md`
+- For general prompting and configuration: `prompting-guide.md`